-Here’s a great program that encourages creativity among people with Alzheimer’s disease as a medium for meaningful, enjoyable communication with others: in the TimeSlips program, a facilitator shows folks a photo and encourages them to make up a story about the characters in the picture.
+great story on NPR last week about a program that encourages creativity among people with Alzheimer’s disease as a medium for meaningful, enjoyable communication with others.
+In the TimeSlips program, a facilitator shows folks a photo and encourages them to make up a story about the characters in the picture.
 Without the pressure of remembering who people are or what is supposed to be happening (as might happen when you’re looking at a family scrapbook), someone with memory loss can have a fun time making up a story about someone else’s life.
 Plus, as one researcher pointed out in the NPR piece, you don’t have to be a trained therapist to try out storytelling with your loved one.
 In fact, you can try it out for yourself on the TimeSlips website.

 I really love this concept, because it lines up with two ideas that I preach all the time: